omkarr404/Port-Scanner/README.md

 > Only scan IP addresses or domains that you **own** or have **explicit permission** to scan.
 Unauthorized port scanning is illegal and may violate cybersecurity laws.

----

-## 🖼️ Screenshots (Optional)

-> Add screenshots of your GUI and generated PDF here if you like.

----

 ## 👤 Author